fishiousrend05/mobile-game-dwh/README.md

 3. A PySpark JDBC job loads the data into MySQL using an intelligent Upsert mechanism (Gold Layer).
 4. SQL scripts aggregate the data into business-ready Data Marts (e.g., `vw_user_journey`, `vw_paying_users`).
 5. Prefect orchestrates the entire daily batch pipeline, managing dependencies and logging.
-6. Power BI connects to the Gold layer for visual reporting.

 ## Data Pipeline